mi-nombre-es-reznov/Work-Time-Calculator/README.md

 <!-- Demo Overview - End Time -->
 <p>
 At this point, the user will now be asked to insert an end time to their day.
 This will have the same format as the start time.
-After this is inputted, the programm will now have appropriate values to find a range, assuming your end time is later than your start time.
+After input, the program will now have appropriate values to find a range, assuming your end time is later than your start time.
 </p>